team-dd/DoubleDash/README.md

 ## Installation

 1. Clone this repo.
-2. In the same directory you clone this repo, also clone [GLX](https://github.com/golf1052/GLX) and [Json.NET](https://github.com/JamesNK/Newtonsoft.Json)
+2. In the same directory you clone this repo, also clone [GLX](https://github.com/golf1052/GLX)
 3. Build the project and enjoy!

 ## Gamepad Controls